polo74/doc/deploy_qemu_service.md

-# How to deploy service using QEMU and QEMU routing network
+# Deploy service using QEMU and QEMU routing network

 In QEMU, there are many network configurations as:
 - NAT: (Network address translation) using NAT protocol to allow guest to communicate outside the host,